whiskeysierra/git-hooks/README.md

 # ![Grappling hook](icon.png) Git Hooks [![Build Status](https://travis-ci.org/whiskeysierra/git-hooks-dispatcher.png?branch=master,develop)](http://travis-ci.org/whiskeysierra/git-hooks-dispatcher)

-The Git Hooks Dispatcher is a small dispatcher scripts for your git hooks.
-It runs them for you and allows you to track your hooks together with your source code in your repository under a special directory (`git-hooks`).
-Everything a new contributor needs to do after a `git clone` is:

-    git-hooks-dispatcher/manage install
+The Git Hooks is a small tool to simplify the work with git hooks.
+Git Hooks allows you to treat your git hooks like any other source and track them in your repository.
+Additionally it supports multiple scripts to run for the same hook, while plain old git only supports one; this is sometimes referred to as *chaining*.

 ## Requirements